netdata/netdata/docs/configure/start-stop-restart.md

 When you install the Netdata Agent, the [daemon](/daemon/README.md) is configured to start at boot and stop and restart/shutdown.

-You will most often need to _restart_ the Agent, as those are required to load new configuration files or changes to existing configuration files, with the exception of [health configuration](#reload-health-configuration).
+You will most often need to _restart_ the Agent to load new or editing configuration files.
+[Health configuration](#reload-health-configuration) files are the only exception, as they can be reloaded without restarting the entire Agent.

-Stopping or restarting the Netdata Agent will cause gaps in stored metrics.
+Stopping or restarting the Netdata Agent will cause gaps in stored metrics until the `netdata` process initiates collectors and the database engine.

+## Using `service`, `systemctl`, or `init.d`

+This is the recommended way to start, stop, or restart the Netdata daemon.

 -   To **start** Netdata, run `sudo service netdata start`.
 -   To **stop** Netdata, run `sudo service netdata stop`.